 | Phone: 604-985-5590

 Wade is a sculptor, graphic designer and red cedar carver.
 He has been carving and creating art since he was a teenager.
 As a descendent of ancient Coast Salish, Kwakwaka'wakw, Tlingit and Haida nobility, Wade has inherited a rich artistic legacy.
 In these traditions, art is not a separate activity but is interwoven in life, language, custom and culture.
-Art is a means of spiritual expression in which a design or piece of art can encompass an entire story.
-Wade’s preference is to create large public art sculptures.
-He has worked in steel, wood, glass, marble and many other mediums.
-His stainless steel North Star was commissioned for the 2010 Olympics and stands at the Vancouver Olympic Village site.
-One of the highlights for Wade was meeting Prince Charles when the North Star was unveiled in 2009.
+Coast Salish forms are a means of spiritual expression in which a design or piece of art can encompass an entire story.

 • Social Entrepreneurship Award, University of Waterloo, Ontario, 2018